DataDog/documentation/content/en/cloudcraft/getting-started/datadog-integration.md

 By using Datadog SSO, you automatically gain access to:

 - **Cross-platform functionality**: Move effortlessly between Cloudcraft and Datadog to analyze your cloud infrastructure and its performance.
-- **Automated cloud account synchronization**: Cloud accounts configured in Datadog sync automatically with Cloudcraft, giving you a complete view of your infrastructure in both platforms.
+- **Automated cloud account integration**: Cloud accounts configured in Datadog are automatically added to Cloudcraft, giving you a complete view of your infrastructure in both platforms.

 ### Enable Datadog SSO for existing accounts

 If you originally signed up with a different login method, for example, Google SSO or a standard username and password, you won’t have access to the full set of Datadog integration features.
 To switch to Datadog SSO, [contact the Cloudcraft support team][1] and they will assist you in converting your account.

-## Pull cloud accounts
+## Cloud account integration

 <div class="alert alert-info">This feature supports only Amazon Web Services (AWS) accounts.
 Syncing with Azure or other cloud providers is not available at this time.</div>

 The integration between Cloudcraft and Datadog streamlines cloud account management, allowing accounts already configured in Datadog to be automatically pulled into Cloudcraft.
-No additional setup is required in Cloudcraft as long as resource collection is enabled in Datadog.
+No additional setup is required in Cloudcraft as long as resource collection is enabled in Datadog and these accounts are shared with the entire team by default.

+{{< img src="cloudcraft/getting-started/datadog-integration/manage-aws-accounts.png" alt="" responsive="true" style="width:100%;">}}

 ### How it works

 1. **Pulling cloud accounts**: Once your AWS account is integrated with Datadog, Cloudcraft automatically pulls the account, so you don’t need to manually add it to Cloudcraft.
 2. **Resource Collection in Datadog**: To visualize and diagram resources in Cloudcraft, ensure resource collection is enabled in Datadog.
-Without this feature, your AWS accounts will still be pulled into Cloudcraft, but no resources from them will be available for diagramming.
+Without this feature, your AWS accounts will still be added into Cloudcraft, but no resources from them will be available for diagramming.
 Refer to the [AWS integration documentation][2] for steps on enabling resource collection.
 3. **No AWS accounts in Datadog?**: If you don't have any AWS accounts added in Datadog, you'll need to add them first.
 Follow the instructions in the [AWS integration guide][3].

 ### Manage pulled AWS accounts in Cloudcraft

 AWS accounts pulled from Datadog are marked with the Bits icon in the account selector under the **Live** tab in Cloudcraft.

-These accounts are shared with the entire team by default.
+{{< img src="cloudcraft/getting-started/datadog-integration/bits-icon.png" alt="" responsive="true" style="width:100%;">}}

 To manage the visibility settings of these accounts: